conorcarrion/Webhook-hiring-challenge/README.md

 ### Saturday 16:30-18:30

-Finished webhookhandler.py and troubleshooted env variables and db.create_all().
+Made working version of app.py after troubleshooting env variables and db.create_all().

 created dockerfile and docker-compose.yml.